Camilla Parker Bowles Should Never Be Queen, According To UK Residents

-When Prince Charles becomes King of England his wife Camilla Parker Bowles will not become queen, but instead princess consort; and, the majority of U.K. residents believe that’s how it should be.
+When Prince Charles becomes King of England, his wife Camilla Parker Bowles will not become queen, but instead princess consort.
+And, the majority of U.K. residents believe that’s how it should be.
 But, is the Prince secretly planning to unilaterally declare his wife Queen upon his accession to the throne?

 The Huffington Post reports that surveys across the U.K. are revealing that the British public does not want Charles to become King and they have no interest in Camilla being Queen.
 A poll at the Sun newspaper resulted in 51 percent wanting the crown to go straight to Prince William, while a Daily Express poll showed that two-thirds of respondents would not accept Camilla being Queen.